 The College was accredited at Five Star level, the highest level, among the autonomous Colleges by the National Assessment and Accreditation Council in 2000 and received the National Gold Star Award by the International Business Council, Delhi for its outstanding achievements in 2001.
 Our College has been selected as the best institution for the Yeoman service in spreading St.John’s Movement and received a momento from the Governor of Tamilnadu on December 27, 2003.

-We offer nearly 17 credit based job oriented certificate courses, namely, Religious Education, Health and Nutrition, Journalism and Mass Communication, Video Photography, Home Budgeting, Spoken English, Environmental Education, Gender Studies, Maintenance of Archive, Office Automation, Web Designing, Desktop Publishing, Photoshop, Cutting and Embroidering, Financial Accounting, Applied Mathematics and Laboratory Techniques in Biology.
+We offer nearly 17 credit based job oriented certificate courses, namely, Religious Education, Health and Nutrition, Journalism and Mass Communication, Video Photography, Home Budgeting, Spoken English, Environmental Education, Gender Studies, Maintenance of Archive, Office Automation, Web Designing, Desktop Publishing, Photoshop, Cutting and Embroidering, Financial Accounting, Applied Mathematics, Guidance and Counselling, Dyslexia and Intervention Strategies and Laboratory Techniques in Biology.
 Infrastructure facilities have improved along with the students’ strength and the increase in the number of courses and optional subjects.

-We have a Computer Automated Library with nearly 25,000 volumes, a Computerized Examination Unit and a Mini Gymnasium.
+We have a fully Automated Wifi enabled Library with nearly 31,000 volumes, a Computerized Examination Unit and a well equipped Indoor Stadium with a Mini Gymnasium attached.
 The college and school complex covers 10 acres.
 The campus is filled with beauty, activity and the promise of tomorrow.

 We are deeply conscious of the fact that the present has been possible only because of an inspiring past and the vision, dedication and generosity of innumerable women, who are a part of the St.Christopher’s family.
 The Alumni have given leadership and service in many spheres of life.